jack-uiux/jack-uiux/README.md

 - 👋 Hi, I’m Jackeline
-- 👀 I'm a UI/UX Designer with 4 years of experience and I'm currently interested in programming
+- 👀 I'm a UI/UX Designer with 4 years of experience and currently interested in programming
 - 🌱 I’m currently learning Dart

 <!---